 For most this might be enough for a day.
 But if you like to pack in your adventures when you travel, today might be the perfect day to squeeze in an afternoon or evening whale watching tour (Dec-Apr), a sunset dinner cruise, or a luau.

 Day 3: Haleakala

 If watching the sunrise from Haleakala is on your bucket list, today is a great day to do it before your body completely adjusts to the time change.
-You definitely want to read our Complete Guide to Haleakala here if you are thinking of adding this experience to your Maui itinerary.

 On your way down the mountain, you may enjoy stopping at the popular lavender and botanical farm, Ali’i Kula Lavender.